 What Is Evergreen Content?

-More and more, online publications look to publish evergreen content that is always applicable to reader interests and less likely to become immediately dated.
-The idea behind this type of content is to write compelling stories that are easily found by search engines while making sure they always fresh (i.e. forever green) without having to be updated.
+Online publications are increasingly realizing the benefits of publishing evergreen content that is always applicable to reader interests and less likely to become immediately dated.
+The idea behind this type of content is to write compelling stories that are easily found by search engines while making sure they're always fresh (i.e., forever green) without having to be updated.

 Interesting and relevant content that does not become dated is necessary in order to be found online by search engines.
 Evergreen content can help deliver traffic to your website and hold a valuable position in search engine rankings for months or even years from when it was first published.